GoogleChromeLabs/wp-sitemaps/docs/CONTRIBUTING.md

 ### Creating an Issue

 - In Github, under 'Issues' click the green 'new issue' button.
 - Give the issue a short but meaningful title.
-This should be descriptive, summarize what your request is about in 5-10 words at most.
+This should be descriptive, summarize the issue in 5-10 words at most.
 - Give us much detail about the issue as possible in the description box.

 ## Developer Contributions